Denoising Diffusion Probabilistic Models for Magnetic Resonance Fingerprinting: Numerical Experiments

 Both quantitative and qualitative comparisons demonstrate the superiority of deep learning methods over SVDMRF and LRTV, due to the effective use of data-driven priors for reconstruction.
 While DRUNet performs competitively against SCQ, both methods fall short compared to the diffusion-based reconstruction.
 The proposed MRF-IDDPM consistently outperforms the baselines across all tested metrics for T1, T2, and TSMI reconstruction (Table~\ref{tab:metrics_selected_slices}).
 It also achieves the best qualitative trade-off between image sharpness and artifact removal (Fig.~\ref{fig:tissue_maps} and Fig.~\ref{fig:tsmis}).
 We hypothesize that a key factor contributing to the strong performance of MRF-IDDPM may be the inclusion of attention blocks.
 Attention mechanisms are known to enhance image reconstruction performance by modelling longer-range pixel dependencies more effectively than traditional CNNs~\cite{ozdenizci2023patchddpm, vaswani2017attention}.

 Visual inspection of the reconstructed maps (Figure~\ref{fig:tissue_maps}) indicates seemingly good performance for T1 estimations, with errors becoming more apparent with the aid of the error maps.
 However artifacts are much more noticeable in the T2 reconstructions.
 Despite their sharpness, the reference T2 maps exhibit some high-frequency artifacts, as also observed in the reference TSMIs in Figure~\ref{fig:tsmis}.
-This occurs because the MRF data ($l=1000$) used for generating the reference TSMIs and Q-Maps was also undersampled across the k-space; in MRF spiral sampling, the high-frequency regions are not densely sampled compared to the central k-space.
-In LRTV, the Total Variation penalty was applied mildly during reference image reconstruction to avoid over-smoothing anatomies, thereby balancing sharpness and artifacts.
+This occurs because the MRF data ($l=1000$) used for generating the reference TSMIs and Q-Maps was also undersampled across the k-space and for reference image reconstruction we applied a very mild Total Variation penalty to avoid over-smoothing the anatomies, thereby balancing sharpness and artefacts.
 In contrast, IDDPM effectively removes artifacts while incurring a smaller trade-off in sharpness, even with 5x accelerated scans.
 Note that the LRTV or other baselines underperform MRF-IDDPM in this acceleration regime.
 A similar pattern is observed in the TSMI reconstructions (Figure~\ref{fig:tsmis}), where the last two channels, arguably the weakest and most difficult to restore, are better reconstructed by MRF-IDDPM than the baselines.
 Overall, the MRF-IDDPM implementations provide the cleanest reconstructions among all techniques.